AnkitBarad/EtherCAT_Python/README.md

 # EtherCAT_Python
 ![Python](https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg)

-Applied Motion's EtherCAT products can be control using Python
+:arrow_right: → Applied Motion's EtherCAT products can be control using Python

 -- Users can use different control mode to control the motion